horseshoe/horseshoe/README.md

 - `\Uhhhhhhhh` - Unicode character with hex code point `hhhhhhhh`

 #### Class Literals
 Class literals (`~@[ClassName]`) can be used to reference a class.
-For example, `~@Integer.MAX_VALUE` can be used to get the max value of a 32-bit signed int.
+For example, `~@Integer.MAX_VALUE` can be used to get the max value of a 32-bit signed int, and `~@BigInteger.new('12345678909876543211234567890')` can be used to create a new `BigInteger`.
 Class literals are closely related to the "Get Class" operator.
 The only difference being that the operator takes a string as its operand.

 By default, only a limited number of classes can be loaded.
 Additional classes can be added to the Horseshoe settings, so that they can be loaded as well.
 Another setting can be modified to only allow loading a class by its fully-qualified name, which disables the use of class literals.